Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

 Our lower bounds formalize the sense in which reaching $r \gg n$ would require a rather different approach, and might be fundamentally out of reach for efficient algorithms.
-Of course, there are other approaches that are not ruled out by our lower bounds.
-For instance, there is the commuting extension approach of~\cite{koiran}, but curiously this appears to have a natural breaking point at $r=2n$ (see Section~2 of~\cite{koiran-extensions}), matching our algorithm.
+Of course, there are other potential approaches that are not ruled out by our lower bounds.
+For instance, we have not ruled out a flattening whose rank tracks that of the original tensor in a non-additive way.
+Beyond flattenings, there is the commuting extension approach of~\cite{koiran}, but curiously this appears to have a natural breaking point at $r=2n$ (see Section~2 of~\cite{koiran-extensions}), matching our algorithm.
 We note that there is an explicit tensor with a rank lower bound of roughly $3n$~\cite{factor-3}, but this does not appear to suggest a decomposition algorithm.

 \paragraph{Model of computation.}

 Our algorithm only uses standard linear algebra primitives such as solving linear equations, computing eigenvalues, and intersecting linear subspaces (all applied to polynomial-sized inputs).
 The eigenvalue computation is used within simultaneous diagonalization, which is a subroutine of~\cite{JLV}.
 Following~\cite[Section~1.4]{koiran} (and numerous prior works in the tensor decomposition literature), we treat these as atomic operations and assume they can be implemented exactly.
 Our algorithm can be implemented to give guarantees in the computational model that allows rational arithmetic with polynomial bits of precision.